ucfopen/UDOIT/INSTALL.md

 UDOIT should be installed and running as Docker containers.

-4. To stop the UDOIT containers, run the following command:
+#### To stop the UDOIT containers, run the following command:
 ```
     make down
 ```

-> Please be sure to review the `makefile` for more information on what these commands do.
+Please be sure to review the `makefile` for more information on what this command and others do.

+If UDOIT is running without errors, you can move on to [installing it for your LMS](#connecting-udoit-to-an-lms)!
+If you're encountering errors, please check out the [wiki](https://github.com/ucfopen/UDOIT/wiki).

 ### Option 2: Manual Installation
 If you prefer not to use Docker, the process is more complicated: